 We have no sponsors or advertisers.
 We pay for the domain out of pocket.
 Our team has zero financial incentive to publish anything or share our resources with others.
 So why do we do this?
-Because we have studied the Israel Keyes case for years, and have become increasingly frustrated by "experts" knowingly spreading inaccurate details.
-The best antidote to misinformation is encouraging others to develop their own understanding of the evidence, so we found a way to communicate what we know without being silenced.
+Because we want to de-incentivize “experts” who knowingly spread falsehoods about Israel Keyes’s case in order to profit from tragedy.
+The best antidote to misinformation is encouraging others to develop their own understanding of the actual evidence.
+We have spent years researching the case and created this website as a means to communicate what we know without being silenced.

 The information referenced on this site involves disturbing subject matter that is not suitable for everyone.
 All persons are presumed innocent unless and until convicted of wrongdoing by a court of law, and while we make a good faith effort to present the facts and available evidence in a logical and objective manner, the opinions and theories we present are speculative and editorial in nature.